 In health, this perfect equilibrium between the body's needs and the production of specific blood cells keeps you healthy and well.
 But sometimes, and often for reasons unknown, there is a disruption to normal blood cell production.
 This is the case with a particular blood cancer that we're going to discuss, called multiple myeloma.

-Rushang Patel, MD, PhD hematologist and medical oncologist at Florida Hospital Medical Groups Blood & Marrow Transplant Center, explains what multiple myeloma is as well as exciting treatments that are providing hope to those affected by this disease.
+Rushang Patel, MD, PhD hematologist and medical oncologist at AdventHealth Medical Group's Blood and Marrow Transplant Center, explains what multiple myeloma is as well as exciting treatments that are providing hope to those affected by this disease.